-Florida Department of Environmental Protection (DEP), Florida Seagrass, nonpoint source pollution.
+Researchers believe that the majority of seagrass loss can be primarily attributed to reduced availability of light, which often coincides with blooms of phytoplankton.
+Intense blooms increase the amount of shading and result in the loss of seagrasses.
+Blooms occur in waters that have high concentrations of nutrients, particularly nitrogen and phosphorus, from nonpoint source pollution.
 Common nonpoint source pollution sources include sediment, leaf litter, pet waste, landscape inputs such as fertilizers, herbicides and insecticides, and nutrients from septic systems.
 Run-off is a major problem because it changes water quality and reduces the amount of light reaching the plants.
 While salinities and temperature can reach levels that cause stress to the grasses, these effects can be mitigated if enough light is available.